FX7/kinder/README.md

 ## More detailed start

 Like for all docker images, you can also create a docker-compose.yml to keep your starting command shorter.
-Or create a .env file with your environment settings and pass it like:
+(You can use the [example](./docker-compose-example.yml) for starter) Or create a .env file with your environment settings and pass it like:

 `docker run -it --rm --env-file=.env -p 5000:5000 docker.io/effex7/kinder:latest`